Donald Trump filmography: Video

 Trump has appeared in three VHS tapes released by Playboy.
 He did not appear in any scenes containing nudity or sexual content.

 Music videos

 In 1989, Trump appeared in the music video for Bobby Brown's single "On Our Own", which was featured in the movie Ghostbusters II.
-In 1991, Trump originally made an appearance in the music video for Precious Metal's cover of Janet Robin's song, "Mr. Big Stuff".
+In 1991, Trump originally made an appearance in the music video for Precious Metal's cover of Jean Knight's song, "Mr. Big Stuff".
 However, Trump wanted a $250,000 payment instead of the agreed-upon $10,000 appearance fee.
 After the band refused to pay for his appearance, Trump was replaced in the final version of the music video.
-He also appeared in an I Like Trains song The Truth.

 Advertising

 Trump has also appeared in a number of television commercials for Pizza Hut.
 The first of these commercials aired in the United States in 1995, and featured him and his ex-wife Ivana promoting Stuffed Crust pizzas.
 The second of these commercials aired in the Australian market in 2000, and was for large 'New Yorker' pizzas the chain was promoting at the time.
 In 2002, Trump appeared in three McDonald's commercials featuring Grimace.

 Other brands that Trump appeared in commercials for included Pepsi, Macy's, Oreo, Serta, Verizon, and Visa.